pachadotdev/varsityblues/README.md

 ### `assignment1/assignment1.qmd`

-Ready to use template to create a PDF document.
+Ready to use template to create a pdf document.
 You'll need to edit the top portion of this file (the YAML header) to put your name, the title, etc and then you can start writing your assignment.

 ### `presentation1/presentation1.qmd`

-Ready to use template to create a PDF presentation.
+Ready to use template to create a pdf presentation.
 You'll need to edit the top portion of this file (the YAML header) to put your name on the title slide and then you can start writing your presentation.

 ### `thesis/thesis.qmd`

-Ready to use template to create a PDF thesis according to UofT design rules.
+Ready to use template to create a pdf thesis according to UofT design rules.
 You'll need to edit the top portion of this file (the YAML header) to put your name, the title, etc and then you can start writing your thesis.

 ### `bib/`